NetherGamesMC/ProxyTransport-PM/README.md

 # ProxyTransport-PM
-Transport layer extension for PMMP to utilize raw TCP instead of RakNet
+Transport layer extension for PMMP to utilize raw QUIC instead of RakNet

 This can be used as a library or as a plugin.